 If you’re looking for a jar (Dublin slang for a drink, typically a pint), you’ll probably already know about Temple Bar which is located by the river on the south side.
 You’ll find lots of pubs and restaurants and it’s an area popular with tourists.
 If you’re looking for traditional music, there are a wealth of older pubs in the city, where you’ll find groups playing a session.
 On the other hand, if you’d like more modern deco

 With Ireland’s National Museums and Galleries located in Dublin, there’s plenty to see for the culturally inclined.
 Scattered around the city centre you’ll find the National Museum of Ireland, National Gallery and National Library.
 They provide a fascinating insight into the history and culture of the country and are highly recommended.
 There’s also a number of smaller galleries and museums in the city and even more going further afield to the county.
+You can browse the exhibitions in each of them here.

 Due to its compact size and position on the east coast, Dublin enjoys a scenic landscape of mountains on one side and the sea on the other.
 A quick trip can take you away from the daily routine of urban life and into the fresh air and tranquil surroundings of Dublin’s natural environment.